Managing Packages in RStudio Team#

 3. Manage Libraries#

-Once admins have properly configured default repositories on RStudio Server Pro, normal package installs should just work.
+Once admins have properly configured default repositories on RStudio Workbench, normal package installs should just work.

 Increasingly, Data Scientists are snapshotting and restoring libraries on a per-project basis, which allows for project-level dependency isolation.